Fate of American nurse and daughter kidnapped by armed men in Haiti remains uncertain

 Around 200 Haitians had marched in their nation’s capital Monday to show their anger over an abduction that’s another example of the worsening gang violence that has overtaken much of Port-au-Prince.

-Alix Dorsainil of New Hampshire was working for El Roi Haiti, a nonprofit Christian ministry, when she and her daughter were seized Thursday.
+Alix Dorsainvil of New Hampshire was working for El Roi Haiti, a nonprofit Christian ministry, when she and her daughter were seized Thursday.
 She is the wife of its founder, Sandro Dorsainvil.

 Witnesses told The Associated Press that Dorsainvil was working in the small brick clinic when armed men burst in and seized her.
 Lormina Louima, a patient waiting for a check-up, said one man pulled out his gun and told her to relax.